-- Cashew nuts or Hazel Nuts: before using either of these nut milk, bear in mind that the milks can be a hit/miss in terms of their setting ability.
-However, once you master the art of creating yogurts using other milk, you will be able to handle either of these kinds of milk with ease.
+- Cashew nuts or Hazel Nuts: before using either of these nut milk, remember that the milk can be a hit/miss in terms of their setting ability.
+However, once you master the art of creating yogurts using other milk, you will handle either of these kinds of milk with ease.
 When you are ready, know that cashew nut milk is silky, but you’ll need an additional setting agent when dealing with hazelnut milk.

 Choose the Right Thickeners

-Most non-dairy milk options fail to set properly without a thickening agent.
-Since you need a spoon-able and thick yogurt, you need to find the thickener that best meets your needs.
+Most non-dairy milk options cannot set properly without a thickening agent.
+Since you need a spoon-able and creamy thick yogurt, you need to find the thickener that best meets your needs.

 Thickeners must be added before the culturing process and before heating, but others can be added after heating.

 Therefore, you need to check your options first and determine the best one for you.

 Remember that the need for a thickener or not depends on the non-dairy milk you choose.